dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 If you still had our `src/pages/index.js` that we deleted earlier, you'll notice there are some similarities.
 Probably because I copy and pasted it, making the changes necessary.
 I'll talk you through the changes now.

 The main difference between the original `src/pages/index.js` and our `src/templates/index.js` is that we don't need a `graphql` query to retrieve the articles for the page.
-Instead we're using the result of the data in our `gatsby-node.js` file to render to pages we need.
+Instead, we're using the result of the data in our `gatsby-node.js` file to render to pages we need.

 The other change is that we've now added our pagination below the articles.
 We've kept it simple and just passed a `previous` and `next` link into our template.
 Each paginated index we generate has the context of the previous and next pages in the list.